vihan125/Biometric-Authentication-Device/README.md

   <image src = https://github.com/vihan125/Biometric-Authentication-Device/blob/master/images/compressed_examples/3.PNG width="80%" height="80%">
 </p>

-Note that the size of the reconstructed image is less because of the WSQ image compression is a lossy image compression method.
+Note that the size of the reconstructed image is less because the WSQ image compression is a lossy image compression method.

 ### It is important to note that WSQ image compression technique will not work with images with low resolution